 We have all been guilty of this offense at one time or another.
 Our fear, if not disciplined, will weaken our most cherished theology or, worse, destroy the bond of love in our relationships.
 That is always such a sad and disheartening experience.

-“So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and patience; forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you. put on love, which is the perfect bond of unity” (Colossians 3”12-14).
+“So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and patience; bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+Beyond all these things put on love, which is the perfect bond of unity” (Colossians 3”12-14).